 • Continental philosophy and medievalism.

 I regularly give talks about medieval literature and culture, and folklore.
 Please get in touch if you are interested.
-I am also keen to work in collaboration, and welcome enquiries.
+I am keen to work in collaboration, and welcome enquiries.